lukephills/email-subscribers/readme.txt

 *   Q8.
 Where to check sent mails?
 *   Q9.
 How to configure notification email to subscribers when new posts are published?
 *   Q10.
 How to update default alert message from subscription box?
+*   Q11.
+How to add new subscribers group?
+*   Q12.
+Is plugin contain bulk update option for subscribers group?

 == Installation ==